little-pinecone/spring-boot-log4j-2-scaffolding/README.md

 ## License

-This project is licensed under the MIT License - see the [license details](https://opensource.org/licenses/MIT).
+This project is licensed under the Unlicense - see the [license details](https://choosealicense.com/licenses/unlicense/).